espressif/developer-portal/content/blog/2024/12/esp32-s3-deep-learning-gesture-recongition/index.md

 #### Layerwise Equalization Quantization

-This method solves the common challenge of different weight distributions between different network layers by applying equalization techniques.
-Through extensive experiments and parameter adjustments (the comparison process and data are not detailed here), the implementation has been improved to achieve the best performance.
-The equalization setting covers multiple aspects of the quantization process, including bias handling and activation scaling:
+This method solves the common challenge of different weight distributions between network layers by applying equalization techniques.
+Extensive experiments and parameter adjustments have been conducted to identify the optimal configuration.
+The current configuration, which achieves the best results, includes the following settings:

 ```python
 setting = QuantizationSettingFactory.espdl_setting()